 A Strength Move to Help Improve Every Run

-That’s exactly what licensed physical therapist and Nike Performance Council member Derek Samuel tells the athletes he treats.
-“Runners like to use running as their primary and oftentimes only form of exercise, but that’s why I think too many runners suffer from knee pain at some point,” says Samuel.
-“They’re not preparing and building the muscles that will protect those joints and keep them healthy.”
+That's exactly what licensed physiotherapist and Nike Performance Council member Derek Samuel tells the athletes he treats.
+"Runners like to use running as their primary—and often only—form of exercise, but that's why I think too many runners suffer from knee pain at some point", says Samuel.
+"They're not preparing and building the muscles that will protect those joints and keep them healthy".
 To do that, he says, runners must be resistance training.